Princess Elizabeth and Philip Mountbatten's wedding cakes: Public Display

 Huntley and Palmer received permission to display the cake at their head office in Reading before the wedding.
 With viewings offered at sixpence per head, all money raised was donated to the Royal Naval and the Women's Royal Naval Service Benevolent Trusts.
 Over 14,000 people viewed the cake.

 A replica of the cake then toured the UK, accompanied by photos of the royal wedding, stopping at Manchester, Newcastle, Liverpool, Nottingham, Bournemouth and Cardiff.

 J Lyons and Co.
 London

 This three-tiered cake, mounted on a silver stand was made by F E Jacobs, chief decorator of J Lyons’ Ornamental Department.
 It stood 1.8 metres high and weighed 63 kg.

-The first and second tiers featured specially commissioned 10 cm blue and white Wedgewood Jasper vases set in alcoves behind silver pillars, with smaller vases on the third tier.
+The first and second tiers featured specially commissioned 10 cm blue and white Wedgwood Jasper vases set in alcoves behind silver pillars, with smaller vases on the third tier.
 These were designed by Victor Skellen, the art director at Josiah Wedgwood and Sons’ Barlaston pottery, and were the first to have been made since the war.
 The Jasper vases featured a 1775 design by John Flaxman called ‘The Dancing Hours’.

 The cake's panels depicted Princess Elizabeth's coat of arms, the couple's initials and a Naval crown.
 Atop the third tier sat a larger Jasper vase, filled with fresh flowers and trailing orange blossom.